La Sarre Infanterie

 By March 1760, 51 men of the battalion had been detached to Saint-Jean while 34 were unfit for duties.
 This left 345 men available for the expedition against Québec.
-The latter were supplemented by 261 men from the militias of Île-Jésus and Terrebonne who were integrated into the battalion.
+The latter were supplemented by 261 men from the militias of Île-Jésus and Terrebonne, who were integrated into the battalion.
 From April 21 to 25, transport vessels gradually sailed from Montréal for Québec.
 Overall the battalions then counted 24 officers, 339 regulars, 230 militia and 22 non-combatants for a total of 615 men.
-On April 28, it took part in the Battle of Sainte-Foy where it was deployed on the left wing of the first line.
+On April 28, it took part in the Battle of Sainte-Foy, where it was deployed on the left wing of the first line.
 On the morning of May 18, the battalion was sent to Saint-Augustin to recover provisions from a schooner beached there.
 On May 20, the battalion was sent to Sainte-Anne to guard the provisions.
 On May 24, it left Sainte-Anne.
 It retired towards Montréal with the rest of the French army when a British fleet under Lord Colville entered the harbour.
 On August 1, it was sent to Sorel to delay Murray's flotilla.
 On September 9, after the capitulation of Montréal, the battalion still counted 243 men and 19 officers.
 On September 15, as per the terms of the capitulation, the battalion was embarked aboard British transports which reached Québec on October 10 and 11 and then sailed for France where they arrived on December 3.
-On its arrival, it temporarily joined its first battalion who was garrisoning La Rochelle.
+On its arrival, the remnants of the second battalion temporarily joined the first battalion who was garrisoning La Rochelle.
 On December 6, the second battalion (now only some 130 men) set off from La Rochelle and marched towards Poitiers where it arrived on December 11.

 After the return of the 2nd battalion to France, the seriously depleted regiment was reorganised.
 The regulation of February 1, 1761 specified that the regiment now consisted of only 12 companies of 20 fusiliers and one company of 40 grenadiers.
 In February, the soldiers of the former second battalion were transferred from Poitiers to Le Puy en Velay.
 These same soldiers were later sent to Tournon and other districts of Vivarais and finally to Béziers.